theanimatorspal/kmake/README.md

 ## 🎯 What is kmake?

-**kmake** is a lightweight Python-based tool that eliminates the pain of setting up C/C++ projects.
-It automatically installs CMake and vcpkg, manages dependencies, generates build configurations, and lets you focus on writing code instead of fighting build systems.
+**kmake** is a lightweight single file Python-based tool that eliminates the pain of setting up C/C++ projects.
+It automatically installs CMake, vcpkg, cmake, manages dependencies, generates build configurations, and lets you focus on writing code instead of fighting build systems.

-### ✨ Key Features

-- 🚀 **One-Command Setup** – Install CMake, vcpkg, and configure everything in seconds
-- 📦 **Automatic Dependency Management** – Just declare what you need, kmake handles vcpkg
-- 🎨 **Project Templates** – Initialize new projects with sensible defaults instantly
-- 🔧 **Smart Build Configuration** – Pre-configured CMake presets
-- 🧩 **Module System** – Create translation units with proper headers/sources automatically
-- 🌐 **Cross-Platform** – Works seamlessly on Windows, Linux, and macOS
-- 🔒 **Isolated Installation** – Keeps your system clean, doesn't mess with existing tools

----

 ## 🚀 Quick Start